Kinia-kk/CS50-CookApp-Final-Project/README.md

 # CS50-CookApp-Final-Project
-Cook App is an app which helps you plan your meals ahead.
+Cook App is an app which allow you to store all your recipes in one place but also to automate your shopping by creating shopping lists based on ingredients in your recipe.
-Android app made using Python kivy and kivymd framework.
+It is an Android app made using Python, sqlite3 database, kivy and kivymd framework.
 ### Made by Kinga Tkocz as a final project for CS50 Computer Science course
 #### Video description: https://youtu.be/zAbmxHon9aI